 What is a narcissistic injury?

-First off, before you learn how to inflict narcissistic injury, you should also know it can also be known as the following:
+First off, before you learn how to inflict narcissistic injury, you should understand that it can also be known as:

 Similarly, being called the, “three narcissistic wounds” the definition is when the abusive grandiose Narcissist has their delusional self-important image threatened in any way they see fit.

-With that being said, it is an extremely dangerous way of thinking which will ultimately lead to further turns on the narcissistic abuse cycle involving your children.
+With that being said, it is an extremely dangerous mental state of mind which will ultimately lead to further turns on the narcissistic abuse cycle involving your children after a relationship.